arc42/arc42.org-site/README.md

 * With the arc42.org hosting provider we configured a custom DNS CNAME entry to point to Netlify.

+### How does the search page work?
+The search uses the [Simple-Jekyll-Search Javascript Function](https://github.com/christian-fei/Simple-Jekyll-Search), Copyright 2015-2020, Christian Fei, licensed under the MIT License.
+This function is available in the [search-script.js file](search-script.js).
+In the [search.json file](search.json), all content we want to include within the search is converted into key-value pairs which can then be easily read by the search script.
+In [search.html](_pages/search.html), we create the page that shows the search box and results, using the script and the json, and with that, the search is ready.

 ## Credits

 ##### Michael Rose, creator of the Minimal-Mistakes Jekyll Theme